Here’s the answer to many frequently asked questions about learning Italian like “How to learn Italian fast?”

 Customize your lessons instead of following a standard curriculum in class.

 - In class, the teacher leaves little or no time for students to speak, which is even shorter in large classes.
 You should be speaking, not them.

 - You have to keep the pace of the slowest student.

 The only advantage of taking classes is that they’re cheaper than private lessons.
 If you just want to save money, go to language exchange events or international parties and chat randomly, or find a language exchange partner on Italki or in person.

 Whether your Italian lesson is online or in person, don’t be afraid of making mistakes or communicating with native speakers.
-When I lived in Japan, I understood how people invest huge money on language education for years and still can’t have a basic conversation with a native speaker.
-Their typical weariness of making mistakes, especially in public, and of foreigners (native speakers), together with obsolete learning methods, keep many from speaking a foreign language.
+When I lived in Japan, I understood how people invest huge money in language education for years and still can’t have a basic conversation.
+Their typical weariness of making mistakes, especially in public, and of foreigners, together with obsolete learning methods, keep many from speaking a foreign language.

 You don’t need to travel or live abroad in order to learn a foreign language

 In order to keep myself motivated, I usually study Asian languages with charming native speakers.
 That would happen on Skype.
-If you’re exchanging languages in person, you shouldn’t be attracted too much to your study partner physically, else things will easily become awkward and you’d be left alone, or turn into something else, which is not bad per se but you’d still lose a study partner.
+If you’re doing an exchange in person, you shouldn’t be attracted too much to your study partner physically, else things will easily become awkward and you’d be left alone, or turn into something else, which is not bad per se but you’d still lose a study partner.

-Nowadays, you can find native speakers and teachers on various websites and take lessons or do language tandems, all online.
+Nowadays, you can find native speakers and teachers on various websites and take classes or do tandems, all online.
 You don’t need to travel or live abroad in order to learn a foreign language.

-Online language lessons and tandems can be as effective as if done face-to-face, provided that you know how to conduct them and you’re technically prepared.
+Online classes and tandems can be as effective as if done face-to-face, provided that you know how to conduct them and you’re technically prepared.